-Support is needed so that policy makers, funding bodies or advisory groups such as ESFRI are wellaligned towards developing and implementing a coherent and sustainable long-term European strategy on research infrastructures.
+Support is needed so that policy makers, funding bodies or advisory groups such as ESFRI are well-aligned towards developing and implementing a coherent and sustainable long-term European strategy on research infrastructures.

-Similarly, support to strategic international cooperation will strengthen of the position of European research infrastructures at international level, ensuring their global networking, interoperability and reach.
+Similarly,- enabling strategic international cooperation will strengthen of the position of European research infrastructures at international level, ensuring their global networking, interoperability and reach.